5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

 ```
 Please refer to **ASL Language Fundamentals** for the details of the `_STA` method's enable bit setting.

-The main reason why this method works in practice is that in the ACPI specification the `_STA` method has a higher priority than `_INI _ADR _HID` in the OS OSPM module for device state evaluation and initialization and the return value of `_STA` itself is an integer `Integer`.
+The main reason why this method works in practice is that in the ACPI specification the `_STA` method has a higher priority than `_INI _ADR _HID` in the OSPM module for device state evaluation and initialization and the return value of `_STA` itself is an integer `Integer`.

 An example of an operation that does not use this method: